Misterio77/nix-colors/README.md

 nix-channel --update
 ```

-Then, at the top of your config file(s) add `nix-colors ? <nix-colors>` as arguments (instead of just `nix-colors`).
+Then, at the top of your config file(s) add `nix-colors ? <nix-colors>` as an argument (instead of just `nix-colors`).

 ## Using

-With that done, move to your home manager configuration.
+With that done, move on to your home manager configuration.

 You should import the `nix-colors.homeManagerModule`, and set the option `colorscheme` to your preferred scheme, such as `nix-colors.colorSchemes.dracula`